 - Providing office support

 - Assisting with play activities

 Children's Mercy partners with two local school districts to mentor student volunteers from special education programs throughout the school year.
 Students spend their school day immersed in the hospital work environment.
 School district and partner agency staff accompany the students to help hospital departments with training and support.
 The Project RISE Program Manager is also available to assist current patients transitioning to adulthood with employment-related services such as career exploration, resume development and interview preparation.

 Project RISE engages with numerous community partners and businesses to demonstrate the benefits of employing individuals with disabilities.
 We help connect patients with community resources that can assist them in achieving post-secondary education and employment goals.

 - Volunteers must be at least 15 years of age.
 Employment candidates must be at least 18 years of age.

 - Priority is given to individuals with disabilities who have a history of care at Children's Mercy.

-- Health screenings and background checks are required for volunteers.Employees also must pass a drug screen.
+- Health screenings, annual flu vaccination and background checks are required.
+Employment candidates must also pass a drug screen.

 - Candidates must be able to manage self care independently during work time (such as using the restroom, meals and taking medications).

 - Available opportunities are determined by the business needs of the hospital.
-After training, we expect volunteers and employees to be able to do their jobs independently.
+After initial training, we expect that volunteers and employees are able to perform assigned tasks independently.